Picking The Right KneeboardConstruction

-Kneeboard Construction Kneeboard pricing will be largely determined by the construction method used to make the kneeboard.
-Less expensive boards are roto molded plastic.
-In recent years manufacturers have created new shapes to try and increase performance of roto molded plastic kneeboards.
+Kneeboard pricing will be largely determined by the construction method used to make the board.
+Less expensive boards are molded plastic.
+In recent years manufacturers have created new shapes to try and increase performance of roto molded plastic boards.
 Plastic kneeboards work well for beginner to intermediate riders.
-When riders advance and want to start to leark big wake tricks they will want to advance to a fiberglass composite board.
+When riders advance and want to start to learn big wake tricks they will want to advance to a fiberglass composite board.
 Fiberglass boards are stiffer (for more pop off the wake) and are much more durable in aggressive riding situations.

-The shape of a board will also have a large effect on the performance level of a kneeboard.
-Almost all fiberglass and many new plastic kneeboards have much sharper edges like a wakeboard.
+The edge shape of a board will also have a large effect on the performance level.
+Almost all fiberglass and many new plastic kneeboards have much sharper side edges.
 The reason for this is to allow the kneeboard to hold an edge much harder than the boards with rounded edges.
+Sharper side edges will alow harder cuts at the wake which translates into higher jumps.

-There are a few features that manufactures incorporate into kneeboards.
-Some advanced kneeboards feature a double lock strap to more tightly hold a rider on the kneeboard.
-Please note that double lock straps should never be used on plastic kneeboards.
+There are a few other features to consider when considering a new kneeboard.
+Some advanced boards feature a double lock strap to more tightly hold the rider in place on the kneeboard.
+Please note that double lock straps should never be used on plastic boards.
+The flotation of a plastic board makes this type of strap unsafe.

-Some kneeboards marketed more to beginner riders will feature retractable fins.
+Some boards marketed to beginner riders will feature retractable fins.
 When the finds are down they provide a great deal of stability by forcing the board to go straight.
 This feature can help with novice riders but is never used after a rider gets the hang of kneeboarding.

 Another feature than can be found on kneeboards made for novice riders is a hook or catch for the handle on the nose of the board.
-This can help beginning riders make the transition from lying down to kneeling.
-Kneeboard Boat Speed
+This can help beginning riders make the transition from lying down to kneeling when starting out.

 The ideal speed for kneeboarding will vary with the rider's ability.
 Young children will be able to kneeboard at less than 10 mph while advanced riders may ride at speeds in the 20-24 mph.
 An advanced rider will be able to generate more speed at the wake as the boat speed increases allowing for bigger jumps.

-It is also easier for the kneeboarder to make the transition from laying on the board to kneeling at a slower speed.
+It is easier for the kneeboarder to make the transition from laying on the board to kneeling at a slower speed.
 It is common to keep the boat speed low until the rider has made the transition to their knees and assumed a comfortable riding position.
 The boat driver can increase speed after the rider is ready.
-Ropes and Handles

 Wake lines are also lower stretch than water ski lines.
 A high quality water ski rope will have about 3% stretch while a high end wakeboard/kneeboard rope will have no stretch.
 High end lines are more expensive and the benefits of a higher end line are not realized by beginning kneeboarders so do not feel too much pressure to upgrade right away.